JihongJu/ulauncher-1dictionary/README.md

 - The more vocabularies activated, the slower the search is.
 Speed is often not an issue on modern computers.
 But in case you feel laggy.
 Consider deactivating the vocabularies you don't need, or switch to the 'regex' matching method.

-### Default dictionaries
+### Configure dictionaries

-1Dictionary uses the following online dictionary services for default vocabularies:
+1Dictionary uses the following online dictionary services by default for the supported vocabularies:

 Online dictionary service | Vocabulary  |  Dictionary URL
 --- | --- | ---